johnfairh/TMLPersistentContainer/SourceDocs/Usage.md

 Delegate calls are used to inform the client of migration progress.
 This can be used for debug or to update some user-visible progress indicator.

+In particular `.persistentContainer(_:willMigrateStore:...)`
-In particular `persistentContainer(_:willMigrateStore)` indicates how many single migrations will be performed, and `persistentContainer(_:willSingleMigrateStore)` indicates progress through these as well as supplying the `NSMigrationManager` for client use.
+indicates how many single migrations will be performed, and `.persistentContainer(_:willSingleMigrateStore:...)` indicates progress through these as well as supplying the `NSMigrationManager` for client use.

 Delegate method calls are made on the queue that is performing the migration.
 This depends on `NSPersistentStoreDescription.shouldAddStoreAsynchronously`,